Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 spider net

 They use the spider silk as threads to both bind their nests and anchor them to their foundation.
-Keep the cobwebs in your yard to provide this integral building material for nesting hummingbirds.
+Keep the cobwebs in your yard to provide this favorite building material for nesting hummingbirds.

 12. Trick the bullies

-When many hummingbirds gather in a small area, they can become territorial and aggressive.
+When many hummingbirds gather in a small area, this territorial behavior is often at its worst.
 Dominant birds chase others away, denying them a feed, and use up their own energy with their aggression.
-If you end up with a territorial bully, there are a number of things you can do to trick them.
+If you end up with a territorial bully, the presence of a hummingbird might paradoxically reduce the number of hummers visiting your yard.
+There are a number of things you can do to trick them.

 hummingbird feeder